What to Do in Poughkeepsie: The Best Way to Spend a Day in Town

 If you can’t find a roadside spot, park the car in the Poughkeepsie entrance lot on Parker Avenue before beginning the trip across the Walkway Over the Hudson.
 The former railroad bridge is now one of Poughkeepsie’s top attractions, and for good reason.
 At the center point between Poughkeepsie and Highland, it offers walkers an unparalleled view of the Hudson River.
 Speaking of the middle ground, the bridge’s halfway marker may be where you choose to turn around and head back to the car.
 The complete loop to the Highland side and back is just shy of three miles.

 Housed in the heart of Poughkeepsie’s Little Italy neighborhood, Rosticceria Rossi & Sons is a holy grail for locals and Marist College students alike.
 One step into the corner deli and you’ll understand why.
 Snatches of Italian fly through the air as the Rossi family slices fresh bread and roasted meat faster than seems humanly possible.
 Mix and match ingredients to form your own panino or order one of the hot dishes of the day.
-There is no space to chow down inside, so claim a table outside or head back to the river to picnic by the water.
+Visit the deli’s second location in Poughkeepsie’s Eastdale Village to grab a sandwich that’s bigger than your head.

 845.471.0654

 Put down the phone and try the telegraph at Locust Grove Estate.
 The former home of Morse code inventor Samuel Morse is now a public estate that spans 200 acres in Poughkeepsie.
-Although the sprawling grounds are ideal for walks or hikes, take time to head indoors to explore the mansion that Morse commissioned in 1850.
+Although the sprawling grounds are ideal for walks or hikes, take time to head indoors to explore the mansion that Morse commissioned in 1850 or join one of the guided tours, which run from 10:15 a.m. to 4:15 p.m.
 Throughout the year, the visitor center houses local artist exhibitions as well.
-Locust Grove reopens in spring 2021.

 2683 South Rd, Poughkeepsie